All About the Teacup : The Colossal Journey through 12 Centuries

 Tea, at the time, rose immediately from a simple earthen cup with a broad mouth, to more defined cups fit for a regal sip.
 Dynasties came and went but tea continued to be a celebration within the country with every dynasty leaving their mark on the teacup.

 When tea was first introduced to Japan, it became all the rage in the country as well.
 It was, in fact, the Buddhist monks who carried the modest brew and its earthen vessel across the Chinese borders in the 9th century.
 It was just a matter of time before elaborately painted teacups were accompanying the tea travelling to Japan.
 The earliest known tea bowls are known to have been sold from China between the 13th to the 16th centuries.
-The Japanese developed their own tea culture and a proper ceremony to serve tea.
-Specially designed vessels, called chawan, remained the most preferred tea vessel for the elaborate tea ceremonies.
+The Japanese developed their own tea culture and traditional ceremonie to serve tea.
+Specially designed vessels, called chawan, remained the most preferred vessel for drinking Matcha.
 The chawan was modelled on the Chinese Jian Dynasty tea bowls.

 However, the yunomi, a modest tea mug became the household choice for more informal tea sessions.

 While the Buddhist monks took tea beyond China, tea had also made an appearance in the Indian subcontinent.
 Like Japan, the brew quickly became an essential part of life here as well.
 In the Indian subcontinent, tea continued to be served in the simplest of earthen tea bowls, called kulhad.
-These earthen pots became the vessels of desire serving hot sweet tea, brewed with milk (the closest to a Builder’s Brew of England) as the East India Company began expanding the tea business in the subcontinent.
+These earthen pots became the vessels of desire serving hot sweet tea brewed with milk, popularly known today as Chai Teas, (the closest to a Builder’s Brew of England) as the East India Company began expanding the tea business in the subcontinent.

 As the English discovered the varied hues of tea, classic Chinese tea bowls were also transported to serve the tea in.
 This presented a major issue.
 Unlike the Asian counterparts, the British could not cope with the hot brew in a cup that was nearly impossible to hold in your hand!
 So the search began to find a solution to how the elite British families could manage taking tea without singeing their fingers.
 The Scottish had the answer to that.
 They had been taking their share of ale in mugs, with handles.